jinjagit/social_light/README.md

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
 This will require you to model many-to-many relationships and also to be very conscious about your foreign keys and class names (hint: you won’t be able to just rely on Rails’ defaults like you have before)."

-Note: I chose not to implement an events index page (as instructed), as i did the 'extra credit' section, implementing filters the user show page, such that a user only sees events he/she created or is invited to, and an index of all events seemed to run counter to this idea.
+Note: I chose not to implement an events index page (as instructed), as I completed the 'extra credit' section, implementing filters for the user show page so that a user only sees events he/she created or is invited to, and an index of all events seemed to run counter to this idea.

 ## Not a complete application: